 - ground allspice

-I know, brown cabbage doesn’t sound exciting, but the name doesn’t even come close to describing this amazing dish.
+brown cabbage doesn’t sound exciting, but the name doesn’t even come close to describing this amazing side dish

 Think cabbage lightly braised in a browned butter caramel sauce with black pepper, allspice, and caraway seeds.
 Whaaaat?
 The short version: this is cabbage like you’ve never had it before, you must try it.
 I basically want to have brown cabbage with every meal going forward 🙂

-Note: the original recipe calls for braising the cabbage for 2 hours…my California fresh veggie lovin’ antennae went up on that and I only cooked it for about 20 minutes ~ perfect.
+Note: the original recipe calls for braising the cabbage for 2 hours…but my fresh veggie lovin’ antennae went up on that and I only cooked it for about 20 minutes ~ perfect.